techbrett/OfficeDocs-SkypeForBusiness/Teams/intelligent-recap-calls-meetings.md

 - You must assign your users a Microsoft 365 subscription that includes Teams or a Microsoft 365 (no Teams) subscription with a separate Teams license.
 - You must assign a Teams Premium license or Microsoft 365 Copilot license to your users.
-- For Public Switched Telephone Network (PSTN) calls, you must also assign a Teams Phone license to your users.
+- For Public Switched Telephone Network (PSTN) calls, you must also assign a Teams Phone license and have a calling plan for your users.
 For information on Teams Phone licensing, see [Microsoft Teams add-on licenses](/microsoftteams/teams-add-on-licensing/microsoft-teams-add-on-licensing).
+To learn more about PSTN connectivity options, see [PSTN connectivity options](pstn-connectivity.md).

 ### Policies